dan-carroll/jquery-fundamentals/legacy/ch02-js-basics.md

 > #### **Note**
 >
-> While curly braces aren't strictly required around single-line if statements, using them consistently, even when they aren't strictly required, makes for vastly more readable code.
+> While curly braces aren't strictly required around single-line `if` statements, using them consistently, even when they aren't strictly required, makes for vastly more readable code.
 >
->  Be mindful not to define functions with the same name multiple times within separate if/else blocks, as doing so may not have the expected result.
+>  Be mindful not to define functions with the same name multiple times within separate `if`/`else` blocks, as doing so may not have the expected result.

 ### Truthy and Falsy Things